-GUIDING PRINCIPLE 5.
+GUIDING PRINCIPLE 4.
 ALL YOUTH AND FAMILIES MUST BE ENGAGED AND HAVE OWNERSHIP

-- Schools engage and communicate with families, build and strengthen trust, practice cultural humility, and provide access to resources to strengthen family wellbeing. - Youth and families have leadership roles at all levels of decision-making and service delivery. - Responsive and respectful services promote equity and reduce disparities, support best practice models and community-defined strategies, and are rooted in cultural, linguistic, and LGBTQ competence.
+- Schools engage and communicate with families, build and strengthen trust, and provide access to resources to strengthen family wellbeing. - Youth and families have leadership roles at all levels of decision-making and service delivery. - Responsive and respectful services promote equity and reduce disparities, support best practice models and community-defined strategies, and are rooted in cultural, linguistic, and LGBTQ competence.